-Transfer penalty: The calculated length of time a person requesting MA payment of long-term care services is ineligible for those payments due to an uncompensated transfer.
+Transfer penalty: The calculated length of time a person requesting MA payment of long-term care services is ineligible for those payments due to an uncompensated transfer during a look-back period.

 MA prohibits a person who is seeking or receiving long-term care services from transferring assets or income for less than fair market value.